Turkey's first voters turn away from Erdogan - ExBulletin

 His friend Bilal Buyukler, 24, tried to defend the Turkish leader.

-But even he admitted that Erdogan was “partly responsible” for years of economic turbulence, including historically high inflation and a currency meltdown.
+But even he admitted that Erdogan was “partly responsible” for years of economic turmoil, including historically high inflation and a collapsing currency.

 “I can’t find work because of the Syrian refugees,” Buyukler said, blaming his unemployment on the 3.7 million people who fled the war on Turkey’s southern border to major cities like Istanbul.

-“I can’t vote for Kilicdaroglu because of religion.
-He walked on a prayer rug with his shoes on!” he exclaimed, pointing to a campaign misstep by the opposition leader highlighted by pro-government media and Erdogan.
+“I cannot vote for Kilicdaroglu because of religion.
+He walked on a prayer rug with his shoes on! he exclaimed, pointing to a campaign misstep by the opposition leader highlighted by pro-government media and Erdogan.

 – ‘Obstacle to my dreams’ –